archie-yu/class-schedule-ios-client/README.md

 ## Getting started

-- Build the `CourseModel` framework, which is used for sharing data between main application and today extension;
+- Build the `CourseModel` framework, which is used for sharing data between main application and today extension.
 - Build the `Course` application.

 ## License